 Roots: El Salvador

-María Hofman Hernandez has worked in higher education for over 10 years with an emphasis on student development, program leadership, and advising for two-year college program experiences.
+María Hofman Hernández has worked in higher education for over 10 years with an emphasis on student development, program leadership, and advising for two-year college program experiences.
 María has lived in North Carolina since 2016 and has been with Appalachian State University since Spring 2017.
-Her current role is as Doctoral Candidate and representative for the Immigrant Mountaineers Movement, and she recently worked as the Assistant Director & Community Access Coordinator for the Scholars with Diverse Abilities Program while she served as Co-President for the Latinx Hispanic Faculty & Staff Association.
+Her current roles are as Interdisciplinary Instructor for Keiser University Online, Doctoral Candidate, and representative for the Immigrant Mountaineers Movement, and she recently worked as the Assistant Director & Community Access Coordinator for the Scholars with Diverse Abilities Program while she served as Co-President for the Latinx Hispanic Faculty & Staff Association.
 María sees her various roles as a community bridge builder, and she is most motivated by community growth that clears pathways for future generations.
-Hofman Hernandez earned a M.F.A. in writing from Spalding University and a B.A. in English with a second academic concentration in Spanish language and a minor in world religions from the University of Central Florida.
+Hofman Hernández earned a M.F.A. in writing from Spalding University and a B.A. in English with a second academic concentration in Spanish language and a minor in world religions from the University of Central Florida.
 She is currently pursuing an Ed.D. in educational leadership from Appalachian.